Unemployment claims fall in Washington state even as hiring slows

 Yet the state’s weekly claims remain high by historic standards — and are roughly on par with numbers seen during the Great Recession.

-Employers have also pulled back on hiring.
+Hiring also appeared to be slowing.
 The latest jobs report, published by the ESD last week, showed that Washington added just 11,200 jobs in April, down from 28,100 in March and 29,600 in February.

 Apri’s unemployment rate in Washington was unchanged from March at 5.4%.
 Nationally, it ticked up to 6.1% from 6% in March.